JadeJaber/jadejaber.github.io/_posts/articles/2017-09-20-spring-java.md

    <bean id = "textEditor" class = "com.tutorialspoint.TextEditor">
       <constructor-arg ref = "spellChecker"/>
    </bean>
    <!-- Definition for spellChecker bean -->
    <bean id = "spellChecker" class = "com.tutorialspoint.SpellChecker"></bean>
 ```
-We did not need a setter in that case.
+> In this case, we did not need a _setter_.

 You may also pass simple types to you constructor and specify the type.
 In that case you use the _value_ keyword instead of _ref_.
+Be careful the order of the contructor-arg should match the one of the constructor.
 ```xml
    <bean id = "exampleBean" class = "examples.ExampleBean">
       <constructor-arg type = "int" value = "2001"/>